-As a state legislator, Taylor was instrumental in passing Ohio’s 2005 tax reform package that reduced personal income taxes by 21 percent.
+Elected to the state legislature in 2002, and re-elected in 2004, Taylor was instrumental in passing Ohio’s 2005 tax reform package that reduced personal income taxes by 21 percent.
 The measure also eliminated the tangible personal property tax, the corporate franchise tax and the inventory tax imposed on businesses.
 She was a member of the House Finance, Ways and Means, and Education committees and was recognized by the United Conservatives of Ohio as a “Watchdog of the Treasury.”
 The National Federation of Independent Business (NFIB), the nation’s largest small-business group, also named Taylor a “Guardian of Small Business” for her outstanding voting record on behalf of Ohio’s small-business owners.

 Taylor earned a bachelor's degree in accounting and a master's degree in taxation from the University of Akron.
 She began her career in 1990 with Deloitte and Touche, one of the “big four” national accounting firms.
 She joined the Akron firm of Bober, Markey, Fedorovich & Company in 1994, where she served as director of the firm's tax department and senior manager of the employee benefits practice.

 She’s been called an “expert” on state budget issues by the Columbus Dispatch and her hometown newspaper – the Suburbanite – called her one of Summit County’s “most influential women.”

 Taylor is a life-long resident of northeast Ohio where she lives with her husband, Don, and their sons, Michael and Joe.